-Fresh Peach and Tomato Salad can’t be beat when summer produce is at its best.
-Try combining fresh peaches with juicy tomatoes, then sprinkle with salty feta for a light and refreshing summer salad.
+Fresh each and tomato salad can’t be beat when summer produce is at its best.
+Try combining those juicy tomatoes with fresh sweet peaches, then sprinkle with salty feta for a light and refreshing summer salad.

-When you have sweet Southern peaches and fresh juicy tomatoes, it’s time to make peach and tomato salad.
+When you have sweet Southern peaches and fresh juicy tomatoes, it’s time to make a tomato salad with peaches.
 Simple, light and refreshing, just what you need when it’s too hot to be in the kitchen.